Connect with others who understand.

 Infected hair follicles can range in size.
 A very small area affected by folliculitis can grow into a boil.
 Boils that spread into the surrounding skin and cluster together form what is called a carbuncle.
 A carbuncle may be itchy and sensitive, with a yellow or white “head.”

 Prevent infected hair follicles by washing up regularly, using a clean towel to dry yourself, and avoiding shaving if you can.
-If you’re currently experiencing folliculitis, use a warm compress to relieve inflammation, and try over-the-counter antibacterial cream to resolve a mild case.
-If your infection grows, persists, or reappears, it may be a good idea to be seen by a dermatologist to drain the fluid from your lesion.
+If you’re currently experiencing folliculitis, use a warm compress to relieve inflammation, and talk to your doctor about treatment.
+An over-the-counter antibacterial cream may be enough to resolve a mild case, but you may need a prescription.

 Hidradenitis Suppurativa